alankrantas/micropython-TEA5767/README.md

 radio.standby(True)
 ```

-Mute is simply turn off the sound.
+Mute is simply turning off the sound output.
 If you want to save more power, use radio.standby().

 The TEA5767 also allows you to turn off right or left speaker, however I did not implement these functions.